PolySync/misra-rust/MISRA-Rules.md

 "The _goto_ statement shall not be used."

-_No direct corollary in Rust.
+_No applicable corollary in Rust.
 Loop labels aren't equivalent._

 __[See Rule_15_1.rs](./tests/compile-fail/Rule_15_1.rs)__